-The potential for terrorist acts and terrorist activity causes concern and uncertainty in the minds of the traveling public.
-The occurrence of a terrorist attack, or the perceived threat of attacks involving Toronto Pearson or another airport or directed at an air carrier or industry service provider, and enhanced restrictive security measures, such as those relating to the content of carry-on baggage, passenger identification document requirements and passenger screening procedures, would have a negative effect on flights, passenger demand for air travel, and associated impacts on the number of passengers travelling through Toronto Pearson.
+The potential for terrorist acts and terrorist activity (including cyber-attacks) causes concern and uncertainty in the minds of the traveling public.
+The occurrence of a terrorist attack, or the perceived threat of attacks involving Toronto Pearson or another airport or directed at an air carrier or industry service provider, and enhanced restrictive security measures, such as those relating to the content of carry-on baggage, passenger identification document requirements and passenger screening procedures could substantially discourage air travel.
+It could also lead to a substantial increase in security, insurance and other costs.
+It could have a negative effect on flights, passenger demand for air travel, and associated impacts on the number of passengers travelling through Toronto Pearson.

-5.2 Operational Risks
+5.2 Operational and Environmental Risks